Skip to main content

 Migration Timeline: What to Expect

-A typical raster workflow migration takes 2-4 months, starting with a 1-week proof of concept.
-The timeline depends on workflow complexity, team familiarity with NumPy, and cloud integration requirements.
+A raster workflow migration needs a dated plan, a proof of concept, and an output check.
+The ranges below are retained planning illustrations.
+Actual timing depends on workflow complexity, team familiarity with NumPy, dependencies, and cloud integration requirements.

 • Inventory all arcpy.sa scripts: list functions used, input/output formats